zk4x/zyx/README.md

 Unlike other libraries, Zyx does not require identifying which tensors will be differentiated beforehand, that means there is no traced() or requires_grad.
 Everything is automatically handled with performance in mind.
-Behind the scenes Zyx actually waits with execution of the graph until it knows if it needs to store intermediate tensors for backpropagation or not, and so it can immediately release unused memory.
+Behind the scenes Zyx actually waits with execution of the graph until it knows if it needs to store intermediate tensors for backpropagation or not, and so it does not unnecessarily allocate memory.

 ## Contributing